Visitor trips to Ireland hit record 10.6m

 Niall Gibbons, chief executive of Tourism Ireland, said the figures show Ireland welcomes 10 per cent of all American visitors to Europe – “particularly noteworthy given the intense competition from other destinations”.

-The main lobbying group for tourism has warned that the Government’s decision to reverse the preferential 9 pe cent Vat rate formerly enjoyed by the sector risked undermining its success.
+The main lobbying group for tourism has warned that the Government’s decision to reverse the preferential 9 per cent VAT rate formerly enjoyed by the sector risked undermining its success.

-The Irish Tourism Industry Confederation (ITIC), the industry’s umbrella group, warned that “sustaining success in the Irish tourism sector in 2019 will be a challenge” due to the risks from Brexit, Vat rate hikes and higher costs.
+The Irish Tourism Industry Confederation, the industry’s umbrella group, warned that “sustaining success in the Irish tourism sector in 2019 will be a challenge” due to the risks from Brexit, VAT rate hikes and higher costs.